LazoCoder/Windows-Hacks/README.md

 Creative and unusual things that can be done with the Windows API.

 ## Shrinking Windows
-Any window can be shrunk down (this is quite useful if you are an ant).
+Any window can be shrunk down.

 Shrinking the Calculator: